Macquarie Group: Central services groups

-Licenses
+Licences

 Macquarie holds a number of licences enabling it to conduct activities in the jurisdictions in which it operates and is regulated by a significant number of regulators globally.
 In Australia, Macquarie Bank Limited holds a banking licence and as an authorised deposit-taking institution (ADI), is supervised by the Australian Prudential Regulation Authority (APRA).
 Other key Australian regulators include the Australian Securities & Investments Commission (ASIC) and AUSTRAC.
 Globally, key regulators include the UK FCA and PRA; US CFTC, FINRA, NFA, FERC, SEC and Federal Reserve Board; IIROC; MAS; Hong Kong SFC; HKMA; SEBI; Japan FSA; Korean FSS; and New Zealand FMA.

-Regulatory Breaches
+Regulatory breaches

-2013 Enforceable Undertaking
+2013 enforceable undertaking

 In January 2013 ASIC accepted an Enforceable Undertaking (EU) from Macquarie Equities Limited (MEL), part of Macquarie Group, after identifying widespread failures in its financial advice arm, Macquarie Private Wealth (MPW).

 ASIC’s surveillance, starting in December 2011, uncovered serious and recurring compliance issues dating back to 2008.
 These included: